AliElSaleh/RiftBuild/README.md

 ---
 # I'm not sold on this
 It is wise to be skeptical of new tools.
 Below are forks of a few open source projects that I've translated from CMake (and other build systems) to Rift Build.
-They can be built with just a single `riftbuild` call at the project root on the terminal.
+They can be built with just a single `riftbuild` call on the terminal at the project root directory.

 - [Craft](https://github.com/fogleman/Craft)
 - [RAD Debugger](https://github.com/EpicGamesExt/raddebugger)